jlenoble/keyfunc/README.md

 * ```unordered```: By default, the arguments passed to the generated key function are strictly ordered.
 If set to true, then 'unordered' option enforces 'rest: true' and limits keyFunc initialization to one type only so that the generated key function now doesn't enforce ordering any more.
 See [Unordered lists](#unordered-lists) for an example.

 * ```sub```: Construct ```'array:*'``` allows to handle an ordered list of one type, but you often want an ordered list of mixed types.
 The ```sub``` option allows to handle this case.
 See [Mixed arrays](#mixed-arrays) for a discussion on its important use and its difference from a straight call to ```keyFunc```.
 See also See [Mixed properties](#mixed-properties).

+* ```optional```: When true, then an argument is allowed to be missing/undefined.
+In such a case, a default key is provided so that keyFunc is prevented from throwing an exception.

 ```js
 import keyFunc from 'keyfunc';